adlez27/arpasing-10k-11k-reclists/README.md

 # Experimental ARPAsing Recording Scripts
 Sometime in 2018, Kanru Hua released PDF files for two additional experimental ARPAsing reclists.
-I updated the 0.1.0 and 0.2.0 reclists to have 5 digit numbers in order to be compatible, but never got around to transcribing these lists.
-Volunteers are welcome to make pull requests with txt file trancriptions.
+The publicly distributed 0.1.0 and 0.2.0 reclists were modified to have 5 digit numbers in order to be compatible.
+Thanks to [@Slidingwall](https://github.com/Slidingwall) the additional reclists have been transcribed, and will be prepared for use by general UTAU users.

 ## ARPAsing 10k
 Experimental recording script (No. 10000 - 10199)